Opening Range Trading Strategy

 - Check bias with the trend

-#Tips what I am following
+#Tips that I am following

-- Don’t buy below the opening range, buy above the opening range
+- Don’t buy below the opening range; buy above the opening range

 - This technique does not work all of the time

 - Identify how much a stock retraces relative to how much initial move in the opening range.
-And pay attention to the reaction and how stocks tend to act during this period
+And pay attention to the reaction and how stocks tend to act during this period.

 - Flat pullback (price consolidates high of the day).
 Look to see if most of the trading is near one end of the range.
 Has the stock spent most of its OR period near the highs of the OR?
 If so, this is a bullish Strong buy signal.

-- however, if a stock gaps up and pulls back during the morning pullback, but then rallies to break above its opening price, the mark-up was probably not a trap gap and the stock should make new intraday highs
+- however, if a stock gaps up and pulls back during the morning pullback but then rallies to break above its opening price, the mark-up was probably not a trap gap, and the stock should make new intraday highs

 Volume activity for the entire Opening Range?